gpolitis/txt2ical/README.md

-A super-tiny utility that converts your todo.txt file into an iCalendar file.
+A super-tiny utility that converts your todo.md file into an iCalendar file.
+The todo syntax is a super-set of Github styled tasklists, inspired by todo.txt and other related projects.
+Check out the example file in tests/todo.md for examples.

-You would run it like this:
+You can convert your todo.md like this:

     pip install txt2ics
     python -m txt2ics convert todo.md

-You can also serve the file with HTTP
+And you can also serve your todo.md with HTTP:

     pip install txt2ics
     python -m txt2ics httpd todo.md